basiluk/cypress-douglas-login/README.md

 While running cypress tests from command line, reporter will be selected by default, need not mention this again.

-After Teste execution reports will be generated under [TestReport](.TestReport)
+After Test execution reports will be generated under [TestReport](.TestReport)

 ## Getting Started

 ### Prerequisites

 The only requirement for this project is to have [Node.js](https://nodejs.org/en/) installed on your machine.
-Currently framewrok is designed in Linux machine.
-This should work fine on iOS as well.
+Currently framework is designed in Linux machine.
+This should work fine on macOS as well.

 ### Installation